matejavulic/Ebank-Web-App/README.md

     ![transactionCode](https://raw.githubusercontent.com/matejavulic/Ebank-Web-App/master/pictures/transactnCode.PNG)

     Example:
-    Suppose we want to list last nine possible transaction codes and its corrensponding names related to Issued Real-Time Credit Transfer payments (as defined in ISO 20022).
+    Suppose we want to list last nine possible transaction codes and its corresponding names related to Issued Real-Time Credit Transfer payments (as defined in ISO 20022).
     Then, we would form the following SQL query:

         `SELECT